 For instance, you can offer a 10% discount if members subscribe to the yearly plan instead of the monthly one.
 This encourages more users to subscribe to the more extended plan, which translates to more users sticking longer with your brand.

 #8.
 Let members “freeze” or pause their membership subscription

 You also want to let members pause their membership subscriptions so they can subscribe back or continue their subscriptions later.

 Once a member is fully onboarded to your membership site and finds value in your content, you can offer them membership upgrades to reward them and make them stick around longer.

 For instance, you can let existing members upgrade their subscription plans at a discounted rate.
 This way, you increase the average order value and improve member retention.

 #10.
 Offer a “down-sell” version of your membership subscription

 Similar to offering a membership upgrade, you can also offer a “down-sell” version of your membership subscription.

-Displaying a content calendar lets your members stay informed about the upcoming content that’s soon to be released.
+Displaying a content calendar lets your members stay informed about the upcoming content soon to be released.

-This essentially encourages them to stick around longer, continue their subscription, and wait for the new content to be released.
+This encourages them to stick around longer, continue their subscription, and wait for the new content to be released.